Yarn crafts always make for fun crafts for the kids. Make this easy yarn apple craft for some simple kid-made Fall decor!

 George took the yarn and dipped it in the glue mixture.
 Stirring it around with a spoon.

 For the most part, George scooped the yarn out with a spoon and plopped it in the muffin tin.
-And then used his fingers to spread it out to cover the bottom of each muffin spot.
+Then, he used his fingers to spread it out to cover the bottom of each muffin spot.

-But I did get him to string it out with his fingers a couple of times.
-I love that sensory aspect of this craft!
+I did get him to string it out with his fingers a couple of times.
+I love the sensory aspect of this craft!

 Once all the bases of the apples were made, George cut some small pieces of green paper to be a leaf.